chauvinSimon/hmm_for_autonomous_driving/README.md

 Addressed topics:
 - Problem setting using a basic example to introduce the **HMM terminology**.
+- Illustration of the **Bayes Rule** to determine the most likely sequence of state given a observation sequence.
+- Implementation of the **Forward and Backward Algorithm** to compute the probability of a particular observation sequence.
-- Implementation of the **Viterbi Algorithm** for training Hidden Markov Models.
+- Implementation of the **Viterbi Algorithm** to find the most likely sequence of hidden states which could have generated a given observation sequence (**posterior decoding**).
-- Implementation of the **Baum–Welch Algorithm** to find the maximum likelihood estimate of the parameters of the HMM.
+- Implementation of the **Baum-Welch Algorithm** to find the most likely parameters (state transition and emmission models) of the HMM given a observation sequence (**parameter learning** task).

+Given the model parameters, : is Solved by the Viterbi algorithm and **Posterior decoding**.

 # Problem motivation
 For left-hand-drive countries such as the UK, just invert the reasoning :smiley: